Deutsche Bank Center: Form and facade

 A multistory cable structure, facing 59th Street across Columbus Circle, serves as the entrance to an atrium between the building's twin towers.
 The structure consists of a grid of stainless-steel cables 7.5 ft apart vertically and 4.5 ft apart horizontally.
 Laminated-glass panels measuring 0.75 in thick are placed within the cables.
 Measuring 86 ft across and 149 ft high, the cable structure was the largest in North America at the time of its completion.
 It was designed by James Carpenter Design Associates.
 According to Carpenter, the cable grid was intended "to be as delicate, transparent and diaphanous as possible" to allow simultaneous views into and out of the atrium.
 Abby Bussel, author of a book about SOM, wrote that the main entrance was intended to "project a civic face to the community" at night.

 The southeast corner of the building, at Eighth Avenue and 58th Street, contains a triangular wedge-shaped glass structure measuring about 150 ft tall.
 For the first months of the complex's existence, the glass structure was empty.
 As part of an agreement with the New York City government, the structure could not include advertising.
 Prow Sculpture, an art installation by David Rome, was then installed in the structure by 2004.
 This consists of 12 sets of 36 translucent panels, each supported by 121 ft vertical trusses.
 The panels each contain light-emitting diodes that change color once every few minutes.
 The panels also change color to display the time at 15-minute intervals.
-The lights can be colored to mark special occasions.
+The lights can be illuminated in different colors to mark special occasions.
 The artwork requires 200 tons of air conditioning (equivalent to 2400000 BTU/h), as well as frequent cleaning.